bretonio/tuulkit/README.md

 ### Customising GMRUI

-We recommend modifying variables such as the colors contained in `_colors.scss` and then styling overrides in an additional stylesheet such as `_theme.scss`.
+We recommend modifying variables such as those contained in `_colors.scss` and then styling overrides in an additional stylesheet such as `_theme.scss`.

 ### Autoprefixer for SASS